-Brian Donovan recently graduated from the US Naval Academy in Annapolis, Maryland.
+Brian Donovan is a graduate from the US Naval Academy in Annapolis, Maryland.
 He made the decision in high school that he wanted to go to a military college.
-“I wanted to challenge myself,” Donovan says.
-“I didn’t want to be just a normal college kid.
-I wanted to do something different.”
+"I wanted to challenge myself," Donovan says.
+"I didn't want to be just a normal college kid.
+I wanted to do something different."

 Every year, thousands of students make the commitment to attend one of the nation's service academies or military colleges.
 Established on a tradition of honor and duty, these colleges offer a challenging academic environment coupled with an opportunity for national service.

 No essay required.
 Students and parents are eligible to win.